Memorable Manitobans: Sidney Joel Spivak (1928-2002)

 Members of the Legislative Assembly (deceased), Legislative Assembly of Manitoba.

-This profile was prepared by Kris Keen and Gordon Goldsborough.
+This page was prepared by Kris Keen and Gordon Goldsborough.